List of The Sandman characters: Charles Rowland and Edwin Paine

 Charles Rowland was the only boy left at his boarding school during the holidays when Lucifer closed Hell, sending its former inhabitants back to Earth.
 While the adults of the school are preoccupied with the dead spirits who came back into their own lives, Charles is tortured and killed by three dead boys who used to go to the same school.

 Edwin Paine is a previous victim of the trio, his body still trapped on the grounds.
 He befriends Charles, but is unable to keep him from dying.
-When Death shows up, Charles refuses to go with her, and she lets him go, preferring to focus on all the other trouble Hell's closure has brought her.
-They later appeared in other books as the Dead Boy Detectives.
+When Death shows up, Charles refuses to go with her and she lets him go, preferring to focus on all the other trouble Hell's closure has brought her.

+As ghosts, they later appeared in other books as the Dead Boy Detectives where they investigate supernatural crimes.

+In the podcast, Charles Rowland and Edwin Paine are voiced by Mack Keith-Roach and Harry Tuffin.

+Chiron

+Chiron is a centaur who appeared as a patron of the "World's End Inn".

+Chiron later appeared at the funeral of Dream in The Sandman: The Wake.

 Eblis O'Shaughnessy

-Eblis O'Shaughnessy: a golem and envoy created by the Endless to obtain the Cerements and the "Book of Ritual" for the funeral rites of their brother Dream.
-Five of the Endless participated in the creation of Eblis O'Shaughnessy, and Delirium named him.
+Eblis O'Shaughnessy is a golem and envoy created by the Endless to obtain the Cerements and the "Book of Ritual" for the funeral rites of their brother Dream.
+Five of the Endless participated in the creation of Eblis O'Shaughnessy and Delirium named him.
 He thereafter accompanied them at the funeral.

 He reappears in the Vertigo story The Girl Who Would Be Death (1999).

+Coyote

+Coyote is a shapeshifting trickster in the form of a coyote who lives in the Dreaming.
+He once mistook Matthew for a more famous Raven.
+Coyote took advantage of a Native American woman named Rina Kenwood during her dream and took her to a local tribe.
+Eve was able to switch places with Rina when the Native American tribe had him take the place of Rina's husband George.
+He shapeshifted into his coyote form and ran from the dogs that Eve unleashed on him.
+After barely getting away, Coyote was confronted by Raven and offered him a better job in the Native American afterlife where he can still visit people in their dreams.
+He was later seen in a cartoon spoof of Wile E. Coyote and the Road Runner.

+Raven

+Raven is a character who runs a casino in the afterlife called the Happy Haunting Ground Casino which is attended by Native American souls and major mythological figures.
+When Matthew ended up here, he was taken to Raven by the security guards as Matthew learned of Raven's history with Coyote.
+Raven did allow Matthew to linger in a back room that contains games and entertainments for non-Native American patrons.
+After Matthew returned from that afterlife, Raven offered Coyote a better job.